Lesson 1 of 13 · ⏱ 45 min · ✓ Free

 filesystem tree

-/ # root — the top of everything
+/ # root — the very top of everything

 ├── home/